DaryaShyroka/russian-to-english-stt/milestone3/project_proposal.md

 Research in this domain has really skyrocketed only within the last 5-6 years, so it is still a hotbed for novel techniques with much room for improvement.
 Some other notable implementations from outside of Russia in recent years have been based on Mozilla's/Baidu's DeepSpeech model [[3](https://github.com/GeorgeFedoseev/DeepSpeech), [4](http://ceur-ws.org/Vol-2267/470-474-paper-90.pdf)], though they are not able to boast of results even half as good as those from STC.

-Considering the recency of the XSLR Wav2Vec2 architecture, there are not yet many publications illustrating the cutting edge applications of this model on the Russian language yet.
+The most recent addition to the domain of ASR is the XSLR Wav2Vec2 architecture, which was released for public use only a few months ago.
+Considering its recency, there are not yet many publications illustrating the cutting-edge applications of this model on the Russian language yet.
 The most notable resource is Huggingface's pre-trained cross-lingual speech recognition model `Wav2Vec2-Large-XLSR-53-Russian` which boasts a word error rate of 17.39% on the Common Voice Russian test set, which is comparable to other SOTA implementations.

-Extending the domain from ASR to speech translation (ST), we see Facebook AI Research's very new Speech-to-Text modelling system, as described in Wang et. al [[5] (https://arxiv.org/abs/2007.10310)] which implements an end-to-end multilingual ST system using the CoVoST project datasets.
-It uses two Transformer encoder-decoder architectures for ASR followed by MT.
-While the WER scores for Russian to English (31.4%) are not as stellar as those seen in dedicated ASR models, this is still a novel approach to speech translation and is worth exploring in greater depth.

 We hope to achieve comparable results in our project.